 5. Does the firm emphasise collaboration — and discretion?

 The company you select to guide your search should serve as an adviser during the entire process.
 Look for executive recruiting firms that emphasise a collaborative approach and the importance of building strong relationships with their clients.

-Search firms that clearly understand their role as an extension of your business’s image and reputation during the executive search should go on your short list.
-So, too, should expert recruiters that emphasise confidentiality and discretion, since the executive search process must be handled delicately.
+The best executive search firms will clearly understand their role as an extension of your business’s image and reputation during the executive search.
+So, too, should expert C-level recruiters that emphasise confidentiality and discretion, since the executive search process must be handled delicately.